-Recent advances in structure and reactivity of dissolved organic matter in natural waters
+Recent advances in structure and reactivity of dissolved organic matter: radiation chemistry of non-isolated natural organic matter and selected model compounds

 Download citation file: